|

 SIDE

-Supplier Not Told Me How to Fix the Problem?
+Supplier Not Told Me How to Fix the Gas Waste Problem?

-Understanding of the issues and reasons of shielding gas waste is rather
+Understanding and quantifying issues and reasons of shielding gas waste is rather

 complicated.
-I managed a 30 person Material Technology R&D Laboratory for a
+I managed a 35 person Welding Material Technology R&D Laboratory for a

 developed MIG and TIG shielding gas mixtures as part of our development

 effort.
-Neither myself or our group of engineers and metallurgists could have told
+Neither myself or our group of engineers, metallurgists and

-large customers with hundred's of MIG welders in shipyards and offshore drill
+large customers with hundred's of MIG welders such as shipyards and offshore drill

-flow compensation" to keep preset gas flow constant with the
+needed to achieve "automatic flow compensation."
+That keeps preset gas flow constant with the

 inevitable flow restrictions that occur in the MIG gun cables, spatter in the gas

-diffuser and nozzle etc. However we did not conduct the research to
+starts and gas waste.
+However we did not conduct the research to

-quantify the reasons for gas waste and often would subjectively blame leaks
+quantify the main reasons for gas waste and often would subjectively blame leaks

-didn't use shielding gas that stated in a section on costs; "We all know
+doesn't use shielding gas) that stated in a section on costs; "We all know

 how much shielding gas is wasted."
 They were refereeing to the